 Some early childhood services are included in the Education and Care Services National Law, and other services (often called ‘residual’ services) fit under South Australia-specific law.
 This is outlined in the Education and Early Childhood Services (Registration and Standards) Act 2011 (SA), which incorporates the National Law.
+Then there is another category of service that is not regulated under either the National Quality Framework or the National Law, which are called 'out-of-scope' services.

 Services under National Law